-6.4.
+4.4.
 Evaluation Criteria

-- 6.4.1.
+- 4.4.1.
 Snow College is a teaching institution.
 First and foremost, faculty members must be effective teachers and dedicated to fulfilling the mission of the College.
 Faculty members are also evaluated for professional development and service and collegiality.
 Faculty are rated as one of the following in each area of performance:

 - Superior

 - Good

 - Satisfactory: Meets College criteria

-- Unsatisfactory: Needs improvement
+- Needs improvement

 - Unsatisfactory: Does not meet College criteria

-6.4.2.
+4.4.2.
 Evaluating teaching

-- 6.4.2.1.
+- 4.4.2.1.
 Teaching is the most important factor in evaluation.
 Teachers who are effective: - Offer courses that are engaging, relevant and rigorous.
 Material presented in each course is accurate, up-to-date and revised on a regular basis. - Communicate course standards and learning outcomes clearly.
 They use appropriate teaching methods and align learning activities, assignments and assessments to help students achieve established outcomes. - Motivate students with their mastery of and enthusiasm for their discipline and their respect and concern for students.
-They are available to help students outside of classrooms, labs, and studios, and seek to mentor them as appropriate. - 6.4.2.2.
+They are available to help students outside of classrooms, labs, and studios, and seek to mentor them as appropriate. - 4.4.2.2.
 Snow College recognizes diversity in teaching assignments across disciplines.
-Faculty members' MOU and the current Snow College Workload Policy should be taken into consideration when evaluating the nature and effectiveness of their teaching.
+A faculty member's MOU and the current Snow College Workload Policy should be taken into consideration when evaluating the nature and effectiveness of their teaching.

-6.4.3.
+4.4.3.
 Evaluating Professional Development

-6.4.3.1.
+4.4.3.1.
 All full-time faculty members are expected to pursue activities that contribute to their professional development.
 Faculty members should consult with their chair and/or division dean to identify appropriate professional development goals and activities to support their teaching and other assignments, and a realistic timeline for reaching them and include them in their FDP.
-Faculty members will report their progress to their chairs and deans on a regular basis, not less than once a year.
+Faculty members will report their progress to their chairs and deans on a regular basis, not less than once a year for tenure-track faculty members and not less than once every three years for tenured faculty members.

-6.4.4.
+4.4.4.
 Evaluating Service and Professionalism

-- 6.4.4.1.
+4.4.4.1.
 All full-time faculty are expected to participate in College governance by attending and contributing to department and division meetings.
-They must exhibit professional, ethical behavior, and cooperate with colleagues in and out of their departments and division to create a work environment where different opinions (about policy, academics) can be discussed without resorting to abuse language or behavior.
-Faculty members should serve regularly and dutifully on College committees or in other capacities of governance and appropriate activities that support the institution. - 6.4.4.2.
+They must exhibit professional, ethical behavior, and cooperate with colleagues in and out

+- of their departments and division to create a work environment where different opinions (about policy, academics) can be discussed without resorting to abusive language or behavior.
+Faculty members should serve regularly and dutifully on College committees or in other capacities of governance and appropriate activities that support the institution. - 4.4.4.2.
 All full-time faculty are expected to participate in the regular assessment of programs and courses.
-They should be timely in completing assignments that include--but are not limited to--regular reviews of course syllabi and program outcomes. - 6.4.4.3.
+They should be timely in completing assignments that include--but are not limited to--regular reviews of course syllabi and program outcomes. - 4.4.4.3.
 Snow College values engagement and expects that all full-time faculty will model engagement by seeking opportunities to contribute to profession and community.

-7. SCHEDULE AND SEQUENCE OF FACULTY EVALUATIONS
+5. SCHEDULE AND SEQUENCE OF FACULTY EVALUATIONS

-In general, this Policy sets forth the schedule and sequence of annual evaluations and advancement and tenure evaluations.
+In general, this Policy sets forth the schedule and sequence of annual evaluations and rank advancement and tenure evaluations.
 However, as experience informs this Policy the ATC may set a different schedule and sequence of events in a document titled "ATC Timelines" to be appended to this Policy.
 The ATC Timelines may change procedural dates, for example the due dates for when materials must be submitted or when various bodies meet to consider matters within their purview, but the substance of the Policy shall not be changed.

-7.1.
-Annual Evaluations
+5.1.
+Annual and Three-Year Evaluations